Find synonyms Find exact match

 ●Treatment with an antimicrobial agent to which the causative organism was not susceptible

-Further evaluation — When evaluating a patient who is not responding to therapy, the initial approach may include repeating the history (including travel and pet exposures to look for unusual pathogens), chest x-ray, and sputum and blood cultures [2,86].
-If this is unrevealing, then further diagnostic procedures, such as chest CT, bronchoscopy, and, lung biopsy can be performed.
+Further evaluation — When evaluating a patient who is not responding to therapy, the initial approach may include repeating the history (including travel and pet exposures to look for unusual pathogens), chest radiograph, and sputum and blood cultures [2,86].
+If this is unrevealing, then further diagnostic procedures, such as chest computed tomography [CT], bronchoscopy, and lung biopsy can be performed.
 (See "Nonresolving pneumonia", section on 'Further evaluation of nonresolving pneumonia'.)

 ●Chest CT can detect pleural effusion, lung abscess, or central airway obstruction, all of which can cause treatment failure.
 It may also detect noninfectious causes such as bronchiolitis obliterans organizing pneumonia .
 Since empyema and parapneumonic effusion can contribute to nonresponse, thoracentesis should be performed in all nonresponding patients with significant pleural fluid accumulation.